 To test surface preparation and cleanliness in production, especially as a quantitative process control method, there is really only one practical option for manufacturers: water contact angle measurements.
 Water contact angle measurements greatly differ from legacy methods in that they are a way to accurately predict whether an adhesion process will be successful and meet the final product performance requirements.

-Water contact angle is a precise measurement of exactly how ready your surfaces are for bonding and is the only test method available that can easily and feasibly be done on real parts at any stage of the production process, including during process development and new product introduction (NPI).
+Water contact angle is a precise measurement of exactly how ready your surfaces are for bonding.
+It is the only test method available that can easily and feasibly be done on real parts at any stage of the production process, including during process development and new product introduction (NPI).

-Investing in the right adhesives for your manufacturing job is extremely important, but if you’re not controlling your surface quality, your adhesion will still be unpredictable and will lead to costly failures and rework.
-It’s not a question of if, but when will your bonds not meet the necessary standards.
+Investing in the right adhesives for your manufacturing job is extremely important.
+However, if you’re not controlling your surface quality, your adhesion will still be unpredictable and will lead to costly failures and rework.
+It’s not a question of if but when your bonds will not meet the necessary standards.

 What is Water Contact Angle?